PURPOSE / SCOPE:

 Basic Life Support Skills

 ICOM students will be required to have Basic Life Support training prior to matriculation.
-Each student must provide a copy of his or her BLS Certification card documenting successful completion of a Basic Life Support for Healthcare Providers course.
+Each student must provide a copy of his or her BLS Certification card documenting the successful completion of a Basic Life Support for Healthcare Providers course.
 ICOM will only accept courses authorized through the American Heart Association.

 Substance Abuse Screening